OAKLAND — Nia Warren clutched the microphone and looked out into the audience, her willowy 11-year-old frame wrapped in a satin cocktail dress.

 "I felt like I was at home," Nia said afterward.
 "I felt like I was at peace with the whole world."

 Her friend Chayla Fisher agreed.
-The 11-year-old Thornhill Elementary School student's poem "What Color Am I?" also dealt with racial identity, but from
+The 11-year-old Thornhill Elementary School student's poem "What Color Am I?" also dealt with racial identity, but from a different perspective — Chayla is white.

 "It just brings me to who I really am," Chayla said.